fx2000/ReactChallenge/README.md

 React Challenge prepared for Jobsity by [Daniel Duque](mailto:duque@outlook.com)

-The app runs a mock API using the [json-server](https://www.npmjs.com/package/json-server) library, it handles forms using the [react-hook-form](https://www.npmjs.com/package/react-hook-form) library and uses the [Meta Weather](https://www.metaweather.com/) API to provide weather reports up to 5 days in advance.
+The app runs a mock API using the [json-server](https://www.npmjs.com/package/json-server) library, it handles forms using the [react-hook-form](https://www.npmjs.com/package/react-hook-form) library and uses the [Visual Crossing](https://www.visualcrossing.com/) API to provide weather reports.

 Basic folder structure is as follows: